yomigits/boxee-js-api/README.md

 The library will create a global variable called `boxeeAPI`.

+    // Set the remote to cursor mode.
+    //   -> The d-pad will move around the mouse cursor on the screen.
+    //   -> The center button will map to a mouse click
+    // *note*:
+    //   cursor mode is the default
+    //   you *can* switch between cursor mode and keyboard mode anytime, not just when the page loads boxeeAPI.cursorMode();

     // Set the remote to keyboard mode.
     //   -> The d-pad on the remote will map to the keyboard's arrow keys.
     //   -> The center button will map to the Enter key. boxeeAPI.keyboardMode();

-    // Set the remote to cursor mode.
-    //   -> The d-pad will move around the mouse cursor on the screen.
-    //   -> The center button will map to a mouse click boxeeAPI.cursorMode();

     // Prompt the user with a message and the option to pick "OK" or "CANCEL"
     //   title: string, displayed as a header on popup